mtlong29/MySite/_posts/blog/2016-06-15-using-jekyll.md

 ### Bundler

 It didn't take long to fully embrace [Bundler](http://bundler.io/) but mainly because its what everyone else is doing.
-Bundler is the official way to install Jekyll it wasn't that big of a leap for me to start using a `Gemfile` to manage all dependencies.
+Bundler is the official way to install Jekyll.
+Tt wasn't that big of a leap for me to start using a `Gemfile` to manage all dependencies.
 To do that:

 1. Run `bundle init` to create an empty `Gemfile`
 2. Add `gem 'jekyll'` and any other gems to the `Gemfile`.

-Below is what the gemfile for this site looked like as of 6/15/2016.
+Below is what the gemfile for this site looked like as of 6/29/2017.

 {% highlight ruby %}
-# Gemfile
+#Gemfile
 source 'https://rubygems.org'

 gem 'breakpoint'